ForwardslashJP/Pencil_sketch/README.md

-This project is Image to Pencil sketch.
+This project is Image to Pencil Sketch.
 In this project I have used OpenCV library of Python.